Tre Allt Cottage with garden at Penmaenpool

 All the beds have two pillows and quilts, all bed linen is provided.
 Bath and hand towels are also provided for each person staying in the cottage.
 Beach towel are NOT provided so please bring your own.

 The cottage is located in a quiet location off the main road, which is rarely busy.
-There is no designated parking, but there is plenty of parking just 50 yards down the road.
+There is no designated parking, but there is plenty of parking just 5 yards across the road.

 The cottage has its own beautiful enclosed garden and terraces.
 It has a sunny north west facing garden to soak up the rays and enjoy the stunning sunsets, the Mawddach Estuary is right opposite the cottage.